khaytsus/rigtool/README.md

 ### Repeat Last Command

-The ! command in Manual mode will repeat the last command, most useful for if you're scanning and you want to stop to check out a possible signal, but keep scanning.
-Only stores scanning and frequency changing commands in Manual mode.
+The ! command in Manual mode will repeat the last command, most useful for if you're scanning and you want to stop to check out a possible signal, then after that keep scanning.
+Only scanning and frequency changing commands are remembered for repeating.

 ### Band privileges

-The script uses the band privileges configuration to determine when to switch to cw or phone modes, as well as when to show warnings when out of band privileges.
+The script uses the band privileges configuration to determine when to switch to CW or phone modes, as well as when to show warnings when out of band privileges.

 The script is configured for the US Amateur Band Allocations as of 12/2015 and you may configure your license in the script.